vertigo-dk/BlackLED/README.md

-# BlackLED  - Panama edition
+# BlackLED
-Software for the BlackLED controller -> branch for the Panama Night club
+Software for the BlackLED controller

 ## Introduction
 Code for the Teensy 3.1/3.2 running the BlackLED controller.
 Compatible with Arduino IDE.